What users are looking for is a more and more personalized experience.

 This is the stage of planning your future efforts.
 The idea is to go through all the themes you’ve identified and come up with:

-- Broad Strategic Implications – You have to outline a problem that encompasses all the themes you’ve gathered, encompassing the whole opportunity space.
+- Broad strategic implications.
+You have to outline a problem that encompasses all the themes you’ve gathered, covering the whole opportunity space.
 Broad strategic implications address such issues and are connected to broad thinking.
 They introduce long-term strategic changes and innovations and require a shared vision across the organization.
 For example, a broad strategic implication may be “need to communicate our competitive advantages more clearly to users” or “provide access to a highly trained support team that can resolve common problems within 24 hours”.

 The Future of Services